-When visiting Edinburgh, you must experience the beloved midday tradition of high tea.
-In this guide we uncover the best afternoon tea in Edinburgh and everything you need to know for planning and reserving your high tea experience.
+When visiting Edinburgh, you must experience the beloved midday tradition of afternoon tea.
+In this guide we uncover the best afternoon tea in Edinburgh and everything you need to know for planning and reserving your afternoon tea experience.

 Anyone else start getting hangry at about 3pm?